Other faculty — PhD and MA, Columbia and Harvard

 - E-mail: firstname.lastname@example.org

-Professor Susan Mays' interdisciplinary research centers on global economic and technolgical development, as well as professional mobility.
-As a former management consultant and engineer, Dr. Mays' recent projects have addressed high technology sectors in East Asia, particularly China, including how globalized trade, investment, and supply chains influence organizational change and human capital development.
-As an economic historian, Dr. Mays is concerned with macro-economic trends and trends in business, technology, and human resources.
+Susan Mays' primary focus is Asian economic history and global history.
+Her interdisciplinary research centers on China's economy, East Asia, global economic and technolgical development, and professional mobility.
+Her recent projects have addressed high technology sectors in East Asia, particularly China, including how globalized trade, investment, and supply chains influence organizational change and human capital development.
+As an economic historian, she is concerned with macro-economic trends and trends in business, technology, and human resources.

-Susan Mays holds a PhD from Columbia University in global economic history (Asia/China focus), an MA from Harvard University in East Asian Studies (China focus), an MS from Stanford University in Engineering-Economic Systems, and a BS from Purdue University in Industrial Engineering.
-Prior to The University of Texas at Austin, she was at Columbia University in New York City, where she co-taught university courses for three years and was a recipient of the five-year Hofstadter Fellowship as well as a Weatherhead and Dissertation fellowship, among other grants and scholarships.
-Prior to her academic work, Dr. Mays worked in business and technology with Fortune 500 companies for 12 years, initially as an engineer and later as a managment consultant with A.T.Kearney.
+Susan Mays holds a PhD from Columbia University in Global Economic History (Asia/China focus), an MA from Harvard University in East Asian Studies (China focus), an MS from Stanford in Engineering-Economic Systems, and a BS from Purdue in Industrial Engineering.
+Prior to UT, she was at Columbia University in New York City where she was a recipient of the five-year Hofstadter Fellowship as well as a Weatherhead Fellowship, among other grants and fellowships.
+Prior to academia, Dr. Mays worked in business and technology with Fortune 500 companies, initially as an engineer and later as a managment consultant with A.T.Kearney.
 During that time, much of her work centered on the global supply chains of electronics-related companies.
-While with A.T.Kearney, Dr. Mays first traveled to China in 1993, and since 1999, her work has been primarily focused on China's integration with the global economy, including periods of living and working in China.
-Along with scholarly work, Susan Mays continues to consult with businesses and other organizations through M~Stone Advisory.
+Susan Mays first traveled to China in 1993, and since 1999, her work has been primarily focused on China and East Asia, including periods of living and working in China.
+Along with scholarly work, she continues to consult with businesses and other organizations through M~Stone Advisory.